The full list

 one of which, Immagine, had also been released on single.

-Little more is known about this group, that played at Viareggio and Travagliato festivals, and included in the line up guitarist Roby Facini, later with Dik Dik and for a short while in Acqua Fragile before the end of that group.
-Facini is still now the guitarist of Riccardo Fogli.
+The group had been formed in 1966, played at Viareggio and Travagliato festivals, and included guitarist Roby Facini, later with Dik Dik and for a short while in Acqua Fragile before the end of that group.

 Mauro Lusini (vocals, guitar)